jermbo/Talks/OpenSourceSoftware/ScratchYourOwnItch.md

 Why personal projects are useful tools for your success.
 Let’s learn how Sample APIs solved a problem I had.
 How it’s evolved over the years.
 And why I’m passionate about it.
 We will take a look under the hood and see how the system is built, what technologies are used, and learn how to contribute to open source.

 * Industry moves at a rapid pace
-* Stuck in tutorial hell
+  * Personal Tech History
+  * Apps Over the Years
+  * Technologies Over the Years
+  * Then versus now
+* How does one keep up
+  * Boot Camps
+  * Tutorials
+  * Beware of Tutorial Hell
-* Meaningful projects
+  * Personal Projects
-* Battle Grounds
+  * Playgrounds
 * History Sample APIs
+  * How it solved a problem
   * How it's evolved
-* Scratch your own itch
+  * Where it's currently at
+  * Where it's going
 * Does this directly lead to success
+  * Success is what you make it
+  * Impostor Syndrome

 ## Industry moves at a rapid pace